DOT Reasonable Suspicion Testing for Managers and Supervisors Part I Safety Training Video

 • what makes suspicion reasonable,

-• general signs of substance abuse,
+• general signs of substance use disorders,

-• behavioral signs of drug abuse,
+• behavioral signs of drug misuse,

 The safety video program comes with a quiz, a scheduling and attendance form, a training certificate, and an employee training log.